-Main dialects Greenlandic (Kalaallisut), Eastern Canadian (Inuktitut), Western Canadian (Inuktitun), Alaskan (Inupiaq).
-Dialects can be in Syllabics and Roman Orthography.
+Main dialects Greenlandic (Kalaallisut), Eastern Canadian (Inuktitut) (Foxe Basin Dialect Labrador Dialect), Western Canadian (Inuktitun), Alaskan (Inupiaq).
+Writing system is in Syllabics and Roman Orthography.

 Our narration,dubbing and voice over talent are actors and